jblotus/explosivewebsprogramming/source/_posts/2014-01-29-use-dataprovider-to-reduce-duplication-and-improve-the-maintainability-of-your-tests.md

     - test duplication
     - multiple datasets in PHPUnit
 categories:
-    - progamming
+    - Progamming

 ---
 [PHPUnit](http://phpunit.de/) offers a [handy annotation called @dataProvider](http://phpunit.de/manual/current/en/phpunit-book.html#appendixes.annotations.dataProvider) which can be used for all sorts of testing situations.
 Typically you will use this to feed in a wide variety of data into the same test to ensure that the **system-under-test** can handle a variety of inputs.
 Over time I have discovered a few other neat uses for `dataProvider` methods that I want to share with you today.

 <!--more-->